Skip to content

 2. Data discovery settings: Select on which devices and file paths Data discovery should search for sensitive files.
 Learn more about setting up Data discovery here.

-• Select what file types should Safetica analyze for sensitive content.
+1. Select which file types are analyzed for sensitive content.
 Learn more here.

-4. Create new: Create a new data classification using predefined rules or create your own rules from scratch.
-Learn more about creating a new data classification here.
+4. Create new: Create a new data classification and your own rules from scratch.
+Learn more here.

 FAQ